 Without an adequate understanding of the problem, Ethicon had no choice but to remove Physiomesh Composite Mesh products from the global market entirely.

 Hernia Patients Sue Over Alleged Physiomesh Injuries

 While Ethicon may not have a clear picture of why Physiomesh products lead to more hernia re-openings and surgeries than other meshes, several patients have proposed their own theory.

-In a series of Physiomesh lawsuits, hernia patients from Florida and Illinois say the mesh product was defectively-designed.
+In a series of Physiomesh lawsuits, hernia patients say the mesh product was defectively-designed.
 After experiencing severe side effects and undergoing multiple corrective procedures, these patients have decided to fight back, pursuing Ethicon and its parent company Johnson & Johnson in court.